 The BIOS ROM of the system stores the Setup utility.
 When you turn on the computer, the system provides you with the opportunity to run this program.
 This appears during the Power-On Self Test (POST).
 Press the <Delete> Key to call up the Setup utility.
 If you are a little bit late pressing the mentioned key(s), POST will continue with its test routines, thus preventing you from calling up Setup.
 If you still need to call Setup, reset the system by simultaneously pressing the <Ctrl>,<Alt> and <Delete> keys, or by pushing the Reset button on the system case.
 You can also restart by turning the system off and then back on again.
-But do so only if the first two methods fail.

-When you invoke Setup, the CMOS SETUP UTILITY main program screen will appear with the following options:
+When you enter CMOS Setup, the CMOS SETUP UTILITY main program screen will appear with the following options: